Hastings: Medieval Hastings

-The start of the Norman Conquest was the Battle of Hastings, fought on 14 October 1066, although the battle itself took place 6 mi to the north at Senlac Hill, and William had landed on the coast between Hastings and Eastbourne at Pevensey.
+The start of the Norman Conquest was the Battle of Hastings, fought on 14 October 1066, although the battle itself took place 6 mi to the northwest at Senlac Hill.
+William had landed on the coast between Hastings and Eastbourne at Pevensey.
 It is thought that the Norman encampment was on the town's outskirts, where there was open ground; a new town was already being built in the valley to the east.
 That "New Burgh" was founded in 1069 and is mentioned in the Domesday Book as such.
-William defeated and killed Harold Godwinson, the last Saxon King of England, and destroyed his army, thus opening England to the Norman conquest.
+William defeated and killed Harold Godwinson, the last Saxon King of England, and destroyed his army, opening England to the Norman conquest.

-William caused a castle to be built at Hastings probably using the earthworks of the existing Saxon castle.
+William ordered a castle to be built at Hastings, probably using the earthworks of the existing Saxon castle.
 Hastings was shown as a borough by the time of the Domesday Book (1086); it had also given its name to the Rape of Hastings, one of the six administrative divisions of Sussex.
 As a borough, Hastings had a corporation consisting of a "bailiff, jurats, and commonalty".
-By a Charter of Elizabeth I in 1589, the bailiff was replaced by a mayor.

-Muslim scholar Muhammad al-Idrisi, writing c.1153, described Hastings as "a town of large extent and many inhabitants, flourishing and handsome, having markets, workpeople and rich merchants".
+By a charter of Elizabeth I in 1589, the bailiff was replaced by a mayor.
+Muslim scholar Muhammad al-Idrisi, writing c.
+1153, described Hastings as "a town of large extent and many inhabitants, flourishing and handsome, having markets, workpeople and rich merchants".